bath-bcss/Technical-Labs/docs/Unix_Shell.md

 ## Connecting programs together

-Unix programs can take input and return output through two primary streams: the input stream (standard input, normally "stdin") and the output stream (stdout).
+Unix programs can take input and return output through two primary streams: the input stream (standard input, normally "stdin") and the output stream ("stdout").
 By default, stdin is what you type into the terminal emulator and stdout is printed to the terminal emulator.

 If you've ever written a Python program the `input()` statement reads from stdin and the `print()`